-To become the world’s greatest salesperson, he used what is perhaps the most underused lead-generation technique in the world.
+To become the world’s greatest salesperson, Joe Girard used what is perhaps the most under used lead-generation technique in the world.
 Yet it’s probably the most effective way of getting new business that there is.
 It gives a salesperson instant credibility with a prospective customer – making the prospect more likely to buy.

 The idea came to Girard while he was attending a funeral.